simon-the-shark/BetterMemorySugarBot/README.md

  2. BetterMemorySugarBot automatically reads last change data from your [nightscout](https://github.com/nightscout/cgm-remote-monitor) website
  3. BetterMemorySugarBot calculates your next change date
  4. BetterMemorySugarBot notifies you via IFTTT or SMS about remaing hours to approaching change.
 Read more about notifications [here](#notifications)

+#Bugs, new features or questions
+You discovered some bug ??
+Need some new feature?
+Have a question?
+Or maybe, you just need little help during instalation process or further usage ?
+Feel free to [create a new issue](https://github.com/Simon-the-Shark/BetterMemorySugarBot/issues/new)

 # Instalation
 1. [Fork project on Github](#fork-project-on-github)